 Into the time warp at the railway station.
 Trains on Russian railways run on Moscow time, so as I stepped into Yekaterinburg railway station, I took a step 2 hours back in time.

-All ready for the next part of my Trans-Siberian adventure, a one and a half day ride on a comfortable air-conditioned train (though in third class), before St Petersburg, possibly the most beautiful cities on Earth.
+All ready for the next part of my Trans-Siberian adventure, a one and a half day ride on a comfortable air-conditioned train (still in third class), before St Petersburg, possibly one of the most beautiful cities on Earth.
 And then Moscow, eventually.

 Yekaterinburg in numbers: